EmilioPiscioneri/My-website/design-choices.md

 E.g. I plan to add dynamic sites so I need a template one

 - Nav data is an array of objects.

+- The .env file doesn't add security once my system is compromised but it does stop you all from seeing things I need hidden